Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics near log canonical singularities

 \end{definition}

+In this paper, since we are considering isolated singularity, we have $\pi(Exc(\pi))={p}$.
 We have to prescribe singularities of the solution $\varphi$ to obtain a canonical and unique K\"ahler-Einstein current on $X$.
 To do so, we lift all the data to a log resolution $\pi: Y \rightarrow X$.
 It is more convenient to write the adjunction formula in the following form: